Humanities & Social Sciences (HASS)

-The Humanities and Social Sciences learning areas in Years 7 and 8 a focus on History, Geography, Civics and Citizenship, Economics and Business.
+The Humanities and Social Sciences learning areas in Years 7 and 8 focus on History, Geography, Civics and Citizenship, Economics and Business.
 The focus in Years 9 and 10 is History.
 Year 7s begin with an understanding of what is History, and a study of water as a natural resource, then move on to the geography of Rome, Ancient Rome and Ancient India.
 Year 8 students begin the year by focussing on the collapse of the Roman Empire before moving onto the rise of Medieval Europe and also complete a unit on urbanisation, investigating the changing human geography of countries, followed by a study of Shogunate Japan and a study of the geomorphology of landscapes and their landforms.

 In Year 9 students begin by studying the Industrial Revolution, with a focus on what life was like before the Industrial Revolution and what living and working conditions were like during this time.
 They then move on to studying the making of the modern world, focussing on Australia from 1750 to the start of World War One in 1918.
-Students consider the causes, Australia’s involvement and the ANZAC legend.
-In Year 10 students focus on the inter-war years, the rise of Fascism and Hitler, the causes of World War Two, Australia’s involvement and the Holocaust.
-Throughout the course students have opportunities to complete depth studies considering the Universal Declaration of Human Rights, examining the similarities, differences, successes and short-comings of the American and Australian Civil Rights Movements and also consider how popular culture reflects what is going on in society at any given time.
+The impact of the arrival of Europeans on Australia's First Nations People is examined in detail.
+Students then study the causes of World War One, Australia’s involvement and the ANZAC legend.

 Business & the Economy explores Australian businesses and the factors that influence them at local, national and global levels.
 Students put their business knowledge into practice by running their own small business within the college, and also participate in the Australian Stock Exchange Schools Sharemarket Game as a practical example of influences on markets.